PureVPN Review: Quick Expert Summary

 While I had no issues downloading files with PureVPN, there are much better torrenting options out there — for example, ExpressVPN allows torrenting on all 3,000+ servers in 90+ countries and has some of the fastest speeds on the market, and Private Internet Access also allows P2P traffic on all of its servers and includes port forwarding in its subscription price.

-Overall, PureVPN works with Netflix and other popular streaming websites (but not Amazon Prime), and it allows torrenting on dedicated P2P servers in 30+ countries.
+Overall, PureVPN is good for both streaming and torrenting.
+It works with Netflix and other popular streaming websites (but not Amazon Prime), and it allows torrenting on dedicated P2P servers in 30+ countries.

 PureVPN Plans & Pricing